keya-dialog/jsalt-dialogue-lab/README.md

 </details>

-## 🏆 Explore available pretrained LLMs
+## 🏆 Explore Available Pretrained LLMs

 Open the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) and try to run different models.
 The LLAMA models and their derivations, such as Alpaca and Vicuna, should be compatible with the script.